 Spending parts of your Bachelor/Master/PhD studies at UNIS?

 A student who has been accepted or will be accepted into a Bachelor, Master, or PhD programme at his/her home educational institution may apply to complete (parts of) the study (fieldwork/thesis) at UNIS.
-This requires an academic contact person at UNIS and a separate application to UNIS.
+This requires an UNIS supervisor and a separate application to UNIS (see application form at the bottom of the page).

 For the autumn semester 2020, UNIS allocates a student scholarship of NOK 5000 for each month a guest master student is present at UNIS in the period July to December 2020.
 The financial support will be distributed monthly and not in advance.
 Please contact the Student Administration at UNIS for more information: email@example.com or +47 79 02 33 00.